Lady Gaga Performs Dramatic Costume Changes on Met Gala Red Carpet

 Fashion lovers could have predicted she would bring it (especially since she's co-hosting the annual soiree), but the pop sensation truly pulled out all the stops for the first Monday in May.

 Gaga put her own spin on the evening's theme, "Camp: Notes on Fashion."
 Her shocking pink dress literally stopped traffic since the lengthy train needed to be carried by five dancers, who were followed by a person pulling a pink wagon that read, "Haus of Gaga," in elegant script.
-Inside the carriage were clear luggage cases and a black phone from the '90s.
+Inside the carriage were clear luggage cases from Brandon Maxwell's Spring 2019 collection and a black phone from the '90s.
 To complete the look, the singer wore a matching pink bow and big black lashes that transformed into gold accents.

 However, when she and Brandon Maxwell walked on the pink carpet they began an elaborate work of performance.
 Her entourage of men in tuxedos held black umbrellas as the artist slowly removed her jacket and hair-bow to reveal an asymmetrical black gown.